 SingSaver is an affiliate partner of DollarsAndSense.sg.
-We get a share of the revenue from your sign-ups.
+We receive a share of revenue from your sign-ups.

 The number of millennials in Singapore number about 1.2 million, according to some estimates.
 It is only a matter of time before Millennials make up the largest proportion of the workforce and customer base.

 What do you first think of when you hear the word “millennial”?
 The caricature of millennials are that they are entitled, avocado-eating hipsters who are on their phones all the time and are actually strawberries inside.

 But that’s simply not a true reflection of this diverse generation who grew up in an internet-connected world, where old rules of “study hard, get into a great school, and a fantastic job will be waiting for you” no longer apply.

 Those who truly get to know millennials better will also discover the many virtues and strengths they possess.
 Forward-looking companies, organisations and government agencies have seen the need to adjust their approach to products and services to cater to this demographic.

 Not Accepting Things At Face Value